MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 **Actions**:

-- **0.** Upon initial launch of the app a connection is made via the Tunnel for MAM SDK.
+- **0.** Upon initial launch of the app, a connection is made via the Tunnel for MAM SDK.
 - **1.** An authentication token is required to authenticate.
-  - **a.** The device may already have an AAD auth token obtained from a previous login using another MAM enabled app on the device (i.e., Outlook, Edge, M365 Office mobile apps)
+  - **a.** The device may already have an Azure AD auth token obtained from a previous sign-in using another MAM enabled app on the device (like Outlook, Microsoft Edge, and Microsoft 365 Office mobile apps)
 - **2.** A TCP Connect (TLS Handshake occurs with the token to the tunnel server
 - **3.** If UDP is enabled on the Microsoft Tunnel Gateway, a data-channel connection using DTLS is made.
 If UDP is disabled, then TCP is used to establish the data channel to Tunnel gateway.
 See TCP, UDP notes in the [Microsoft Tunnel Architecture](../protect/microsoft-tunnel-overview.md#architecture)
 - **4.** When the mobile app makes a connection to an on-premises corporate resource:
-  - **a.** A MS Tunnel for MAM API connect request for that company resource occurs.
+  - **a.** A Microsoft Tunnel for MAM API connect request for that company resource occurs.
   - **b.** An encrypted web request gets made to the corporate resource.

 > [!NOTE]